Skip to content

 TidyCal vs. Calendly: Which should you choose?

-Choosing TidyCal over Calendly can save you over a hundred dollars a year.
+Choosing TidyCal over Calendly can save you over a hundred dollars a year if you're a solo user, or potentially thousands per year if you manage a team.
 But there are plenty of trade-offs, so you'll need to take a close look at your needs.
 Here are some guidelines to consider.

-Go with TidyCal if you're a solo user looking to keep costs low.
+Go with TidyCal if you're a solo user or small team looking to keep costs low.
 You'll get all the essential scheduling features you need, plus the satisfaction of paying a single fee for lifetime access.

-Go with Calendly if you have more than one person on your team, or if you need advanced features that TidyCal doesn't offer.
-Calendly's workflows, unique event types, and routing options will make your life easier and boost your team's efficiency.
+Go with Calendly if you have a larger team or if you need advanced options that TidyCal doesn't offer.
+Calendly's workflows, advanced team features, meeting analytics, and routing options will make your life easier and boost your team's efficiency.

 Related reading: